CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 Offer classes, as Request and Counteroffer were essentially containing the exact same methods and parameters, but the difference lay in the fact that a Counteroffer (as well as an Offer), are in response to a Request.
+This meant that although a Request can exist by itself, a Counteroffer and Offer cannot.
+Therefore, we were undecided on whether to use the same class to represent both Request and Counteroffer.
+After much thinking, we realised that based on the functionality of our code, a Counteroffer would disobey the Substitution Principle, as it lacked the complete functionality of a Request despite having several common variables with it.
+Therefore, we scrapped the idea of CounterOffer being a subclass of Request in Phase 2 unlike in Phase 1.
 #### Interface Segregation Principle:

 #### Dependency Inversion Principle: